mobizt/Firebase-ESP-Client/README.md

 Error Queues can be saved as a file in SD/SDMMC card or flash memory with function `saveErrorQueue`.

-The file systems for flash and sd memory can be changed in [**FirebaseFS.h**](/src/FirebaseFS.h).
+The file systems for flash and SD memory can be changed via [**FirebaseFS.h**](/src/FirebaseFS.h).

-Error Queues store as a file can be restored to Error Queue collection with function `restoreErrorQueue`.
+Error Queues stored as a file can be restored to Error Queue collection with function `restoreErrorQueue`.

 Two types of storage can be assigned with these functions, `mem_storage_type_flash` and `mem_storage_type_sd`.

-Read data (get) operation is not support queues restore

 The following example showed how to restore and save Error Queues in /test.txt file.